-Given this, you might expect that business leaders and their advisors would be well versed in leading culture change.
+Given this, you might expect that business leaders and their advisors would be well versed in changing your organizational culture.
 Our experience is that this is rarely the case.
-Why is culture change so hard?
+Why is business culture change so hard?
 There are many reasons, but a few of the common themes we have noticed include:

 - It is hard to see your own culture fully when you are working in it.

 - Corporate culture is not consistent; it varies between functions, geographies, etc.

 - Our “mental models” of both organization and change limit our capacity for leadership.